knod/prose-stepper/README.md

 // GETTERS
 // ================================

+// "Progress" is a fraction GREATER THAN 0 and LESS THAN OR
-// A fraction between 0 and 1 inclusive representing where in the
+// EQUAL TO 1 representing where in the text you are.
+1 means
+// you're at the end.
+NOTE: There is no 0.
+If you want to
+// detect the start, you'll have to do it another way.
+Checking
+// that `ps.getIndex()` === 0 is one way.
+(We can have either
-// text you are.
-0 is at the very start, 1 means you're at the end var progress = ps2.getProgress();  // 0
+// 0 at start or 1 at end.
+The latter seemed more appropriate.) var prog1 = ps2.getProgress();  // (1/3)/4

+// "Relative progress" is an array of fractions, each representing
+// the progress within in each array (sentences in the text, words
+// in a sentence, fragments in a word) var rProg1 = ps2.getRelativeProgress();  // [ 1, 1/4, 1/3 ]

+ps2.getFragment([0, 2, 0]);  // 'brave'
+var prog2 = ps2.getProgress();  // 0.75
+var rProg2 = ps2.getRelativeProgress();  // [ 1, 3/4, 1 ]

+ps2.getFragment([0, 0, 1]);  // 'flag.'
+var prog3 = ps2.getProgress();  // 1
+var rProg3 = ps2.getRelativeProgress();  // [ 1, 1, 1 ]

 // The number of words in the text collection var length = ps2.getLength();  // 4

-// The number of the word you're currently at var index = ps2.getIndex();  // 0
+// The number of the word you're currently at (out of total words) var index = ps2.getIndex();  // 3

 // ================================